New single out now: Hurry on Home

 It’s been a challenging summer which has seen me facing up to some fears, having a bit of an existential crisis and going back into therapy – hence the lack of posting on any of my blogs.
 At times like this I like to play a lot of music and this summer I’ve mainly been raiding Spotify for new stuff.

 I was a little sceptical about Wild Flag to begin with – initially they just made me miss Sleater Kinney all the more, but the album has grown on me I am now fairly well converted by songs such as ‘Boom’.
-Wild Flag is middle-aged women rocking out with a sense of humour and generally having no fucks to give.
+Wild Flag is middle-aged women rocking out with a sense of humour.

 Frank Black, Frank Black